AWS Data Protection Workshops

 Cloudformation templates for initial environment setup

-Please run these cloudformation stacks in your AWS account as this is required for all the workshops in this repository.
-When you launch the Cloudformation stack keep clicking next until you get to the point where it says
+Please download the Data Protection Workshop cloudformation stack and launch it in your AWS account as this is required for all the workshops in this repository.
+To launch the stack you must go to the AWS Console and navigate to the CloudFormation service where you can choose Create Stack and upload the Cloudformation stack for the workshop.
+You provide a name for the stack and keep clicking next until you get to the point where it says:

 Acknowledge the above statement by clicking on the check box and then click on the Create button